Papilio machaon bairdii

 Baird's Swallowtail

 In California this much sought-after swallowtail is found only in the San Bernardino mountains, and does not appear to be doing well there lately.
 With good rains, it can have several broods in a year, but the long-term trend is definitely towards dryer years.
 Bairdii uses a host that is common enough: wild tarragon (Artemisia dracunculus), and it can be reared on anise or fennel.
+In good years, this butterfly can fly in two broods, from as early as April to as late as September.
+Females place eggs singly on the leaves of the wild tarragon, and larvae feed straight through to pupation, the overwintering stage.

 Baird's Swallowtail - Papilio bairdii

-This female Baird's Swallowtail is ovipositing on Wild Tarragon near Big Bear in San Bern.
+This female Baird's swallowtail is ovipositing on wild tarragon near Big Bear in San Bern.
 Co., July 2, 2006.

 Baird's Swallowtail - Papilio bairdii